eclipse-openj9/openj9-website/news-page-content/latestRelease.md

 The project website pages cannot be redistributed
 -->

-### Eclipse OpenJ9 version 0.32.0 released
+### Eclipse OpenJ9 version 0.33.0 released

-April 2022
+July 2022

-We're pleased to announce the availability of Eclipse OpenJ9 v0.32.0.
+We're pleased to announce the availability of Eclipse OpenJ9 v0.33.0.

 This release supports OpenJDK version 8, 11, 17, and 18.
 For more information about supported platforms and OpenJDK versions, see [Supported environments](https://www.eclipse.org/openj9/docs/openj9_support/).